Last updated on: February 14th, 2023

 An employer shall not require an employee to remain at the employee’s place of employment during an unpaid rest period or eating period.
 Labor Standard Act, §16.

-An employer has to provide each employee, with an unpaid rest period of at least 24 consecutive hours in every period of seven days and, whenever possible, that rest period shall include Sunday.
+Weekly Rest – An employee is entitled to receive weekly rest from their work.
+An employer shall provide at least 24 consecutive hours of work in every period of 7 days and, whenever possible, that rest period shall include Sunday.
 Labor Standard Act, §16.

 Public Holidays